64 BC Syria earthquake: Possible Jewish sources

 The same earthquake is supposed in modern sources to have affected Jerusalem, which is located 550 km south of Antioch.
 The earthquake supposedly caused structural damage to Jerusalem's city walls, and to the Second Temple's compound.

 The primary source for such an event is the Babylonian Talmud.
 The narrative speaks of a struggle for power between the sons of Queen regnant Salome Alexandra (reigned 76-67 BC).
 Her two sons were Hyrcanus II and Aristobulus II, who were the last kings of the Hasmonean dynasty.

 Hyrcanus II allied himself with the Nabataeans, and they helped him in a siege of Jerusalem.
 According to the Talmud, the two opposing sides reached an agreement to allow the supply of sacrificial animals to the Second Temple, which was needed for the year's celebration of the Passover.
 The defenders of the city would lower a "big basket" filled with golden coins over the city walls, which the attackers were required to fill.
 The attackers broke the agreement, and took the gold without fulfilling their end of the bargain.
 Instead of sending sacrificial animals, they send a pig.
 The pig struck its claws to the city walls, and suddenly an earthquake struck the Land of Israel.
 According to the Talmud, the earthquake shocked areas at a distance of 400 parasangs by 400 parasangs.
 The parasang is a Persian unit of distance, about 4000 yards long.

 Josephus account of the siege mentions neither an earthquake, nor a pig.
 In his narrative, the Passover services were both prevented and mocked during the siege.
 Divine punishment struck in the form of a "storm of wind", that destroyed Judea's fruits.
 According to Josephus, prices rose due to the destruction.
 A modius of wheat cost 11 drachmae.

 Cassius Dio also mentions the war between the two brothers, without mentioning an earthquake.
-The Talmud's earthquake may have originated in a story of figurative shock over the "ungodly breach of agreement", and the consequent disruption services.
+The Talmud's earthquake may have originated in a story of figurative shock over the "ungodly breach of agreement", and the consequent disruption of services.
 This idea seems to be corroborated by the Jerusalem Talmud's narrative.